ThKrypt/QualCoder/01-Introduction.md

 It is best to run QualCoder inside a python virtual environment, so that the system install python modules do not clash and cause problems.
 I have added the additional code to do this here.

-    Install venv I am using python3.9 you can choose another recent version if you prefer. sudo apt install python3.9-venv
+Install venv I am using python3.9 you can choose another recent version if you prefer.

+sudo apt install python3.9-venv

 Download and unzip the Qualcoder folder.

 Open a terminal and move (cd) into that folder.
 You should be inside the QualCoder-master folder or if using a release, e.g. the Qualcoder-2.9 folder.
-Inside the QualCoder-master folder: python3.9 -m venv qualcoder Activate venv, this changes the command prompt display using (brackets): (qualcoder) Note: To exit venv type deactivate source qualcoder/bin/activate
+Inside the QualCoder-master folder:

+python3.9 -m venv qualcoder

+Activate venv, this changes the command prompt display using (brackets): (qualcoder) Note: To exit venv type deactivate source qualcoder/bin/activate

 Move (cd) to the inner qualcoder folder.

-    Install the needed python modules. pip install lxml ply six pdfminer chardet pyqt5 pillow pdfminer.six openpyxl ebooklib pydub SpeechRecognition
+Install the needed python modules.

+pip install lxml ply six pdfminer chardet pyqt5 pillow pdfminer.six openpyxl ebooklib pydub SpeechRecognition

 Install QualCoder, type, (the dot is important):

 python3 -m pip install .

 You may get a warning which can be ignored: WARNING: Building wheel for Qualcoder failed

 To run type

 qualcoder

 After all this is done, you can deactivate to exit the virtual environment.
-At any time to start QualCoder in the virtual environment, cd to the Qualcoder-master (or Qualcoder-2.9 release folder), then type: activate Then type qualcoder
+At any time to start QualCoder in the virtual environment, cd to the Qualcoder-master (or Qualcoder-2.9 release folder),

+Then type: activate

+Then type qualcoder

-OLDER instructions that can affect system installed python modules.
+OLDER instructions below that can affect system installed python modules.
 It is better to use the virtual environment shown above.
 1. Install  modules from the command line

 `sudo apt install python3-pip python3-lxml python3-ply python3-six python3-pdfminer python3-chardet python3-pyqt5 python3-pillow`